inasafe/inasafe/docs/source/user-docs/keywords.rst

 You may wish to use a different location for the :file:`keywords.db` keywords database - you can configure this by using the InaSAFE options dialog.
-The options dialog can be launched by clicking on the InaSAFE plugin toolbar's options icon (as shown below) or my doing :menuselection:`Plugins --> InaSAFE --> InaSAFE Options`.
+The options dialog can be launched by clicking on the InaSAFE plugin toolbar's options icon (as shown below) or by doing :menuselection:`Plugins --> InaSAFE --> InaSAFE Options`.

 .. figure:: ../../inasafe-options-icon.png